SmithWillSuffice/ohanga-pai/content/blog/119_power_one.md

 * We need government (not for survival or anything, but just for a civil society).
 We do not need corrupt government.
 * We should desire democracy. we have never had a democracy.
+* Yes, the Reaganites and libertarian bros are anti-government government, but I don't mean that kind of anti-government government, I mean the other anti-government government.
+(Polar opposites.
+New Zealand could have been in the “Northern” hemisphere, had we made the first maps, yaddah yaddah.)
 * We need to be anti-_that_-government, and we need to be pro-_this_-government.
 (You get the drift of what `_this_`' and '_that_' mean I trust.... it will be government that holds the JEE and organized crime bosses to account in one way or another, if ever they are held to account.
 It will not be our consumer boycotts.)
 * Refugees and victims of ethnic cleansing did need **_the resources_** provided by USAID.
-But [the world did not need USAID](https://www.youtube.com/watch?v=ePP6Koc9KPM).
+But [the world did not need USAID](https://www.youtube.com/watch?v=ePP6Koc9KPM), should I add a 𝕗𝕗𝕤?
+Ooops, too late.
 * Government must do big fiscal.
 Government must be frugal about _real resources_.
 But that means fully employing available sustainable resources.
 But not in a wage-slavery manner.